(Originally published in Data Center Knowledge)

 According to ESG’s research, seventy percent of IT professionals surveyed know or suspect their employees are using unauthorized file sharing tools.

-“IT has the choice to ignore rogue usage (not recommended), prohibit rogue usage (which rarely works), or embrace technologies like Syncplicity that give IT increased security, visibility, and control over company data enable end-users to do their jobs.”
+“IT has the choice to ignore rogue usage (not recommended), prohibit rogue usage (which rarely works), or embrace technologies like Syncplicity by Axway that give IT increased security, visibility, and control over company data enable end-users to do their jobs.”

 In fact, our goal all along, and especially with our recent updates, has been to improve usability for enterprise admins and users by meeting the key corporate OFS concerns head on, which ESG defines as:

 • Offering flexible deployment solutions.
-Forty percent of early OFS adopters surveyed by ESG said they would accelerate OFS usage if they could store some or all of their data on-premises.2 Syncplicity offers a public cloud model and already supports on-premises integration with storage systems like Isilon and Atmos.
+Forty percent of early OFS adopters surveyed by ESG said they would accelerate OFS usage if they could store some or all of their data on-premises.2 Syncplicity by Axway offers a public cloud model and already supports on-premises integration with storage systems like Isilon and Atmos.
 The new storage vault technology provides even greater control over on-premise data storage.

 We are as passionate about creating beautiful user experiences as we are about IT security and control.
 Over the past year, every new app we’ve introduced has included significant UI and design enhancements.
 Our passion for creating beautiful app experiences has been confirmed by a 5-star rating and great reviews in the Windows marketplace for our Windows 8 app.
 The new Windows client is no exception, and introduces a cleaner look and more elegant design.